X-Y microphone capsule amplifier

 Custom output cables are available in a range of special formats to support stereo and multichannel output.
 These cables are configured to route the X-Y output pins to pins 3 of the XLR-3-M outputs, with impedance-balancing components on pins 2.
 This will result in positive polarity when connected to balanced XLR input microphone amplifiers.

 When operating on internal battery or external power, the X-Y’s XLR output may be directly connected to any stereo unbalanced input with a miniplug output cable.
-This output will be inverted, so necessary correction should be made in post-processing.
 There will be no DC voltage present on the XLR output when phantom power is not present.

 RJ45 output option